 0330A Intro to Environ.
-Science\\ 40 Weeks 1 Credit Grades 10-12 and their relationship to concepts of ecological, air, soil, water, energy, biodiversity, and population dynamics are examined from viewpoints of scientific theories of environmental impacts as well as human interactions and constituent viewpoints.
+Science\\ 40 Weeks 1 Credit Grades 10-12 global levels.
+This course uses case studies of current-day environmental issues and their relationship to concepts of ecological, air, soil, water, energy, biodiversity, and population dynamics are examined from viewpoints of scientific theories of environmental impacts as well as human interactions and constituent viewpoints.
 Activities, including projects and student developed experiments, will be an integral part of this course.
 Upon successful completion of this course, students will receive 3 college credits (SUNY Morrisville ENSC100).
 The cost of the course is approximately \$150.00.